Motif Inspiration and Design

 These baskets were done following the above graphs.
 The free pattern is on pages 10 & 11 of Lifestyles and you can see them being crocheted on YouTube.

 For more about tapestry crochet design and tapestry crochet graph paper, please take a look at my free YouTube Design video, page 11 of Creative Living, and my Tapestry Crochet and More Tapestry Crochet books.
-Some tapestry crochet graph paper is available in the files section of the Yahoo Tapestry Crochet Group (you need to be a member of the group to download the papers, but you are welcome to join for free).
 I look forward to seeing YOUR designs!

 *project and instructions in Bead & Felted Tapestry Crochet